How to do Biometric Screening in 2022: The Complete Guide

 Bring Out the Big Guns

-For some employees, participation in some targeted behavior change campaigns and challenges will make a difference, but for others a more aggressive approach is required.
+For many employees, participation in some targeted behavior change campaigns and challenges will make a difference, but for others a more aggressive approach is required.

 This is why WellSteps has developed WellSteps TLC.
-WellSteps TLC is a lifestyle change program that consists of extensive behavior change programming that specifically targets employee nutrition and physical activity.
+WellSteps TLC is a lifestyle change program that consists of extensive behavior change programming specifically targeting nutrition and physical activity.

-It includes all of the education, tools and strategies, motivation, and support from others that individuals need to successfully adopt healthy behaviors.
+It includes all of the education, tools, strategies, motivation, and support from others that individuals need to successfully adopt healthy behaviors.
 It is a clinically backed program that teaches and encourages changes in nutrition and physical activity that result in lower employee health risks.

 For example, employees with elevated blood cholesterol benefit greatly from TLC.
 Employees who will decrease their saturated fat to less than 7% of total calories can reduce their LDL-cholesterol by 10%.
 Here’s what the research shows about the impact of TLC.

-Each time employees participate they can interact with others who are working through the same lifestyle transformation.
-The program includes healthy recipes, cooking and food shopping ideas, and discussions from behavior change experts.
+Each time employees participate, they can interact with others who are working through the same lifestyle transformation.
+The program includes healthy recipes, cooking and grocery shopping ideas, and discussions from behavior change experts.

-If, after participating in TLC, an individual still has elevated health risks it’s time to visit with a healthcare provider about starting a regimen of risk reducing medications.
+After participating in TLC, if an individual still has elevated health risks it’s time to visit with a healthcare provider about starting a regimen of risk-reducing medications.

 Medications are effective at reducing elevated health risks and they have the ability to reduce the prevalence of chronic diseases.
-TLC is the first step that everyone should be taking to improve their health but if those efforts fail it’s time for employees and their spouses to work with their healthcare provider to get more aggressive.
+TLC is the first step that everyone should take to improve their health, but if those efforts fail it’s time for employees and their spouses to work with their healthcare provider to get more aggressive treatment.

 Done right, biometric screening and subsequent behavior change programming will likely be the most effective part of your wellness efforts.